PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

 ## Part 1: The video descriptions

 Create an empty container for a list of video descriptions.
 These will be populated by Perch and only one list item will be visible based on the current video that’s playing.
-A video-url is also added in Perch which is used to dynamically populate the playlist.

     <ul class="video-descriptions">
     	<?php perch_content('Videos'); ?>
     </ul>

     .video-descriptions li {
         display: none;
     }